If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Fill the tub with hot water, add dish soap and vinegar, and run jets for 15 minutes to clean them.
+• The Method: Fill with hot water, add low-foaming dish soap and vinegar (or bleach), and run the jets for 15 minutes.

 How Often Should You Clean a Jetted Tub?